Draft Meeting Minutes for August 14, 2023

 C. Resolution 2023-05: Approval of FY 2024 Budget

-District Manager Teague stated that the proposed Budget is based on the assessment ratio that is based on the assessment methodology.
+District Manager Teague stated that the proposed Budget is based on the individual assessments that are identified in the assessment methodology.

 On MOTION by Supervisor Pattee, seconded by Supervisor Stuart, with all in favor, the Board approved Resolution 2023-05 adopting the Fiscal Year 2024 Budget.